QTwiSe/GooseDuck/README.md

 - ✅ Once a contact verifies the other person's GDID **just once**, key-swapping becomes impossible after that — locked in for good.

 No more "trust on first use" guesswork — GDID makes sure the person you verified today is still the person you're talking to tomorrow. 🦆🔒

+TL; DR: **KeyLock doesn't just encrypt your messages — it makes your traffic look boring, random, and completely unremarkable.** 🦢🔒

 ---

-TL;DR: **KeyLock doesn't just encrypt your messages — it makes your traffic look boring, random, and completely unremarkable.** 🦢🔒
+## © by QTwiSe Studio ©